Tornadoes of 2016: July 11–14 (Europe)

-From July 11 to July 14, a widespread outbreak of tornadoes affected various countries in Europe, including a few strong tornadoes.
-On July 11, an F1 tornado caused roof damage in the Magdagachi, Russia area, while another F1 downed many trees and damaged some buildings in Bogaczewo and Kretowiny, Ostróda County, Warmian-Masurian Voivodeship, Poland.
+From July 11–14, a widespread outbreak of tornadoes affected various countries in Europe, including a few strong tornadoes.
+On July 11, an F1 tornado caused roof damage in the Magdagachi, Russia area, while another F1 tornado downed many trees and damaged some buildings in Bogaczewo and Kretowiny, Ostróda County, Warmian-Masurian Voivodeship, Poland.
 Two separate tornadoes, rated F0 and F1, also downed trees and tree limbs near Reka Lelyug and Namsk, in the rural Komi Republic of Russia.
-The strongest tornado to touch down in Russia that day was an F2 that caused major roof damage to homes, and downed many trees and power lines in and around the village of Zaozër'ye in Smolensk Oblast.
+The strongest tornado to touch down in Russia that day was an F2 tornado that caused major roof damage to homes and downed many trees and power lines in and around the village of Zaozër'ye in Smolensk Oblast.
 Another F2 tornado moved through Sharkaŭshchyna in Belarus, heavily damaging homes and apartment buildings, destroying outbuildings, and snapping trees and power poles.
 In Sweden, an F0 tornado touched down briefly in Gribbylund, snapping small trees near a pond.
-Tornadoes continued to touch down the following day, including an F1 that damaged a stable, some vehicles, and a farmhouse near Hijken, Netherlands.
-In Russia, an F0 tornado snapped tree limbs near Reka Porubok, while another brief F0 occurred near Karacharovo.
+Tornadoes continued to touch down the following day, including an F1 tornado that damaged a stable, some vehicles, and a farmhouse near Hijken, Netherlands.
+In Russia, an F0 tornado snapped tree limbs near Reka Porubok, while another brief F0 tornado occurred near Karacharovo.
 Two F1 tornadoes also downed many trees near Vichkino and Muralevo.
-In Dzyarzhynsk, Belarus, a rain-wrapped F1 tornado caused considerable damage to roofs, trees, and fences, and speared a piece of roofing material through the windshield of a car.
+In Dzyarzhynsk, Belarus, a rain wrapped F1 tornado caused considerable damage to roofs, trees, and fences, and speared a piece of roofing material through the windshield of a car.
 Another F1 tornado caused minor damage to homes in Stinatz, Austria and lofted a trampoline hundreds of yards into a forest.